Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Agustus 2025 04.26.52 UTC
+- WIB: Rabu, 13 Agustus 2025 05.28.47 UTC
-- WITA: Rabu, 13 Agustus 2025 05.26.52 UTC
+- WITA: Rabu, 13 Agustus 2025 06.28.47 UTC
-- WIT: Rabu, 13 Agustus 2025 06.26.52 UTC
+- WIT: Rabu, 13 Agustus 2025 07.28.47 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success